The Secret To Good Communication

 Good communication requires much less skill and much more love.

-The reason our communication started to struggle back then (and at times still struggles today) is because we lacked love for each other in our hearts.
+Our communication started to struggle back then (and at times still struggles today) because we lacked love for each other in our hearts.
 Good communication starts in the heart.
-Its not primarily a matter of what words to speak, what questions to ask, or how to listen more effectively.
-Good communication in marriage is contingent upon how much love we have in our heart for our spouse.
+It’s not primarily a matter of what words to speak, what questions to ask, or how to listen more effectively.
+Good communication in marriage is contingent upon how much love we have in our hearts for our spouse.

 What causes a lack of love toward your spouse?